aurazelco/plotZcurve/README.md

 To run the flask interface, the necessary files are needed, starting from the parent directory flask_interface:
 1. webZcurve.py
 2. .flaskenv
-3. app (directory): containing routes.py, __init__.py
+3. app (directory): containing subdirectories and the two main .py scripts
-4. app/templates(directory): containing main_input.html, print_results.html
+4. app/templates (directory): containing main_input.html, print_results.html
+5. app/static (directory): where the images will first be generated.

-It is recommended to use the same conda or python virtual environment created before, and just install flask as well (if not installed already).
+It is recommended to use the same conda or python virtual environment created before, and just install flask(if not installed already).

 ```shell
 $ conda activate Zcurve